OpenDemocracyManitoba/OpenDemocracyManitoba.github.io/_posts/2014-04-04-setting-up-digital-ocean-vps.md

 This post does not rely on any configuration management tool.
 I figured I'd be done setting up the server long before I'd figured out the intricacies of [Puppet](http://puppetlabs.com/) or [Chef](http://www.getchef.com/).

-**WARNING**: This tutorial assumes a familarity the Linux command line and server administration in general.
+**WARNING**: *This tutorial assumes a familarity with the Linux command line and server administration in general.
 This is not a beginner tutorial.
-It was mainly written so that I would remember the setup process.
+It was mainly written so that I would remember the setup process.*

 ### Step 1 - Creating the Droplet